noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 Peerage-holding, high-ranking Demons, all lying on the ground with wounds all over their bodies.

 [Oraaahhh!
-How long do you all plan lying there!!?!
+How long do you all plan lying there?!
 Just because we've had a mere 1000 years of peace but for all of you to be wearing cowardice, how pathetic!]

 [M-My... apologies.]